-- an Employee who does not enroll during the times specified in the "Eligibility, Effective Dates and Termination of Employee Insurance" section; - a Spouse who you do not enroll during the times specified in the "When must you enroll for Spouse Dental insurance?" section; - a Dependent Child who you do not enroll during the times specified in the "When must you enroll for Dependent Dental insurance?" section; or - any Insured who requests reinstatement of insurance which was terminated while he or she remained eliqible for insurance under the Policy.
+- an Employee who does not enroll during the times specified in the "When must you enroll for Employee Dental Insurance?" section; - a Spouse who you do not enroll during the times specified in the "When must you enroll for Spouse Dental insurance?" section; - a Dependent Child who you do not enroll during the times specified in the "When must you enroll for Dependent Children Dental insurance?" section; or - any Insured who requests reinstatement of insurance which was terminated while they remain eligible for insurance under the Policy.